-If you live in Scotland and you're getting Pension Credit or certain other benefits during the qualifying week in November, you'll get a Winter Heating Payment of £50.
+If you live in Scotland and you're getting Pension Credit or certain other benefits during the qualifying week in November, you'll get a Winter Heating Payment of £50.05.
 This is an annual payment and does not depend on the temperature.

-You'll get your payment automatically in February.
+You should get your payment in December or January.
 If you don't and you think you qualify, contact Social Security Scotland (0800 182 2222).